UPDATED 04/03/2019 schematics and description updated

 When the variable register adjusted, press and hold the encoder handle for about 2 seconds.
 The initial setup procedure now is complete.

 The main feature of the second generation of the controller is high frequency PWM signal used to heat the iron.
+Unfortunately, managing high-frequency signal on MOSFET transistor requires extra elenents in the schematics.
 This forum thread explains the problem in details.
 In short, the MOSFET has capacitance in the gate that require time to charge or discharge.
 To increase the speed of the MOSFET (irfz44n), the two-transistor driver is implemented on bipolar transistors.
 You can use another bipolar transistor pair.
-For example, you can replace ksp10 with 2n2222 and so9012 with 2n2907.

-Zener diode (15V) is used to limit Gate voltage (Vgs) of the MOSFET while it is open because the power supply voltage is higher than maximum value of mosfet vgs voltage.
-The diode FR304 removes the power from the iron when the MOSFET is closed.
+Zener diode (D2, 15V) is used to limit Gate voltage (Vgs) of the MOSFET while it is open because the power supply voltage is higher than maximum value of mosfet vgs voltage.
+The diode FR107 removes the power from the iron when the MOSFET is closed.
 You can replace this diode with another one, but you must use fast recoverable diode.

 The resistance of the cold iron heater element is very low and some notebook power supply can refuse to work.
 The controller just resets and the iron remains cold in this case.
-To avoid this situation, the capacitor of 1000uF is implemented (see complete controller schematics).
+To avoid this situation, the capacitor of 1000uF is implemented just after the 24v input (see complete controller schematics).

 Calibrate the Soldering Iron